 Two Headed Paper Plate Snake Craft to go with Eric Carle’s The Nonsense Show (author of The Very Hungry Caterpillar)

-For even more kids crafts, follow our board on Pinterest
+For even more simple and fun kids crafts ideas, go ahead and follow our board on Pinterest

 And don’t forget to pin this idea for later or share with your friends on Facebook